SAS-OSM/osm-carto-light/DOCKER.md

 After startup is complete, you can browse to <http://localhost:6789> to view the output of Kosmtik.
 By pressing `Ctrl+C` on the command line, you can stop the container.
 The PostgreSQL database container is still running then (you can check with `docker ps`).
 If you want to stop the database container as well, you can do so by running `docker-compose stop db` in the openstreetmap-carto directory.
 To stop and remove all running containers, say `docker-compose down`.

-## Test HDM-CartoCSS style rendering
+## Testing HDM-CartoCSS style rendering

 The [HDM](https://github.com/hotosm/HDM-CartoCSS) rendering is a Carto project focusing on the [Humanitarian Data Model](https://wiki.openstreetmap.org/wiki/Humanitarian\_OSM\_Tags).
 The HDM style is found in the HDM-CartoCSS subdirectory of the openstreetmap-carto directory.
 If you'd like to test HDM style rendering, then: